A Practical Example of APR

 Can you claim APR and BPR together?

-Yes, APR (Agricultural Property Relief) and BPR (Business Property Relief) can be claimed together if the property qualifies for both.
+Yes, Business Relief and Agricultural Property Relief can be claimed together if the property qualifies for both.
 For example, a farm used in a business may qualify for APR on the agricultural value and BPR on the business value of non-agricultural assets.
 Eligibility depends on meeting specific conditions for each relief, such as the nature of the property and its use.